asikowitz/pd2-final-Sikowitz-Pacheco/README.md

 Features: Ability to draw lines in processing and "walk" on those lines as player.
 Ability to have multiple keyboard inputs at once.
 Multiple weapons with varied movement and effects.
 Networking between a server and two clients sending information about weapons, walls, and player location.
 Energy mechanic.
 Ability to create weapons at different angles.
 Linked List for storing walls, because I can store them by always added to the tail and deleting the head only.
 Stack storage for power ups. <br> <br>

-Problems: Server does not automatically remove clients from arraylist, eventually causing null-pointer exception. <br> <br>
+Problems: Server does not automatically remove clients from arraylist, eventually causing null-pointer exception.
+Atomic weapon explosion does not remove walls (due to "layering" issues of Processing) <br> <br>

 Algorithms: Basic socket programming with a server that waits for two connections before initiating a game that is run on a "MiniServer"<br>
 Information is sent over the network by transforming it into an array of ints and reading this array of ints in a particular manner. <br>